mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="BoxNode.CornerRadius" .number} *CornerRadius*
 : This determines how rounded the boxes corners will be.
 A value of zero specifies no rounded corners, and a value of half the length, height, or width of the BoxNode (whichever is greater) makes it fully rounded, with no straight edges.
 Values less than zero will be set to zero.

+{:id="BoxNode.EnablePhysics" .boolean} *EnablePhysics*
+: If the property is set to true, physics apply

 {:id="BoxNode.FillColor" .color} *FillColor*
 : The color of the node.
 If the Texture is set, the color is not shown.